 Your sales engagement platform will show you that just like any other business out there, you don’t close the deal on your first touchpoint.
 So, don’t pressure the customer into purchasing from the first point of contact.
 Before the sale, the customer should see value.

-Think about sending personalized educational content, case studies, free calculators or any other type of lead magnet you have in store.
+Think about sending personalized educational content, case studies, free calculators (for example, a CPM calculator) or any other type of lead magnet you have in store.
 You want to show that your ultimate goal is to solve a problem and not grab their money and run.

 Wrapping up